 Scientists and Surfers team up to assess antibiotic resistance

 The rise of antibiotic resistant bacteria has been described as one of the greatest health threats facing humans today.
-As microbes become immune to existing antibiotics, our ability to treat common infections is rapidly diminishing and a UK government review recently called on the global pharmaceutical industry to create a £1.3bn innovation fund into new antibiotics research.
+As microbes become immune to existing antibiotics, our ability to treat common infections is rapidly diminishing and a UK government review called on the global pharmaceutical industry to create a £1.3bn innovation fund into new antibiotics research.

 Anne Leonard, one of the researchers leading the study, said: